avasero/psexposed/FAQ.md

 - Regex focuses on behavior patterns rather than static strings, making detections more resilient to small attacker changes like renamed files, modified arguments, or reordered commands.
 - Regex-based indicators translate easily across SIEMs and EDRs, enabling vendor-agnostic detections that can be reused in Sigma, SPL, KQL, and other platforms.
+- Regex allows defenders to quickly expand its value into a logical OR expression using the pipe (|) operator which speeds up prototyping.
 - Regex is ideal for low-level signals that aren’t malicious alone but become high-value when combined with additional context, supporting precise, layered detections instead of noisy alerts.

 ---